timescale/docs/migrate/dual-write-and-backfill/dual-write-from-postgres.md

 are returning the same data.

-Another option is to compare the number of rows in the source and target tables, although this will read all data in the table which may have an impact on your production workload.
+Another option is to compare the number of rows in the source and target tables, although this reads all data in the table which may have an impact on your production workload.

 Another option is to run `ANALYZE` on both the source and target tables and then look at the `reltuples` column of the `pg_class` table.
 This is not exact,